 It takes longer to realize you are pregnant

-It's common to not feel pregnant at the beginning as your mind will need more time to process the news and get familiar with the good news.
-No need to feel guilty about it, it's common for women having experienced infertility.
+After months, sometimes years of not being pregnant, your mind got used to waiting and trying without the success you were expecting.
+As a result, you might not realize right away that things changed.
+It’s common to not feel pregnant at the beginning as your mind will need more time to process the news.
+No need to feel guilty about it—it’s common for women having experienced infertility.

 You are not as excited as expected

-At first, you might not feel as excited as you were planning to be regarding the pregnancy.
-Achieving it didn't happen easily and being on a fertility journey comes with challenges and many difficult moments.
-It's normal then to protect yourself mentally and to not let the joy of the good news take you over right away.
+At first, you might not feel as excited as you were planning to be.
+Achieving this pregnancy didn’t happen easily and being on a fertility journey comes with challenges and many difficult moments.
+It’s normal to protect yourself mentally and not let the joy of the good news take you over right away, especially if you have a history of miscarriage.
+Couples having experienced infertility will often soften their emotions and stay cautious.
+There is no right or wrong—all couples will decide how they want to handle it mentally, so no need to feel guilty.

 You will be on the edge of your seat